Prior Lake Fathers’ Rights Lawyers

 Determining a child’s biological paternity and/or establishing legal paternity is a critical step for father and child.
 Both will be deprived of important rights until paternity is established.

-Julius & White Law provides representation to unmarried fathers and mothers in paternity actions.
+Julius Law Offices provides representation to unmarried fathers and mothers in paternity actions.
 We understand that paternity can be a sensitive issue.
 Our lawyers treat all parties with respect as we work to prove or disprove paternity for our clients.
 Please discuss your case with one of our Prior Lake fathers’ rights attorneys to learn how we may assist you.

 Establishing Legal Rights For Children & Parents